ethan-kwan/info474-winter26--Team-Emerald-City-Route-Artists/README.md

 	- `p5` — the raw p5 instance (mostly for advanced debugging).
 	- `data` — reference to processed data on the manager.
 Note that `data` may be populated asynchronously after `api.ready` resolves.
 	- `ready` — a Promise that resolves to the API object once data/layout are available.
 Consumers that need immediate access to processed data should await `api.ready` before reading `api.data`.

-Notes about behavior and development
-- The code now fails fast for missing modules: `Renderer.setData`, `Renderer.draw`, and `DataLoader.preprocess` are required and will throw helpful errors if not present.
-This removes silent fallbacks and makes load-order issues obvious.
-- The visual show/hide logic is controlled by `visual_controller.js` and honors a configured `showAt` (including `0`).
-- The scroller supports a `trigger` option: set it to `'center'` so early steps (indices 0/1) activate when they reach the vertical center of the viewport.
-- Titles had a short sticky window applied (700ms) to avoid flicker during rapid activeIndex changes.
-You can tune this in the example `js/sketches/examples/sketch_grid.js` (the shimed `js/sketches/sketch_grid.js` only warns about the move).

-Developer quick checks
-- Hard-reload after edits: Cmd+Shift+R (or disable cache) to ensure scripts load in the right order.
-- Console checks:
-	- `!!window.DataLoader && typeof window.DataLoader.preprocess === 'function'`
-	- `!!window.Renderer && typeof window.Renderer.setData === 'function'`
-	- `!!window.__sketchAPI && typeof window.__sketchAPI.setState === 'function'`
-- If you see an explicit error like `Renderer.setData is required...`, verify script order in `index.html` — helpers must be included before sketches, and the renderer must be loaded before `sketch_manager.js`.